Legal

 7. Payment-Card Data (PCI)

-- ChargePilot never stores full card numbers (PAN); PCI-scope card data stays inside Stripe, and ChargePilot stores dispute results and the last four digits only.
+• ChargePilot never stores full card numbers (PAN); PCI-scope card data stays inside your Payment Processor, and ChargePilot stores dispute results and the last four digits only.

-- ChargePilot connects to your Connected Stripe Account via OAuth 2.0 and never holds your Stripe secret key; you can revoke the scoped access token at any time.
+• ChargePilot connects to your Connected Account through a scoped authorization and never holds your Payment Processor’s secret API key; you can revoke the scoped access at any time.

 8. Google API Services User Data